Stress can break you just like it broke my brass lamp. Stress wears you out. And, just when you couldn’t be any more fatigued, you break.

-My experience as a silversmith in London tells me that the cracking resulted from fatigue along stress lines created in the metal during manufacture.
-As long as the lamp was at a fairly even and warm temperature there was no movement in the metal, and it remained intact.
+In the light of day my experience as a silversmith in London told me the cracking resulted from fatigue along stress lines created in the metal during manufacture.
+As long as the lamp was at a fairly even and warm temperature there was no movement in the metal and it remained intact.

 But when my living room got very cold over several hours, the metal fractured at points where one piece of metal moved differently in response to the cold than an adjacent, attached piece of metal.

 I’m not sure whether it was the interior plate of metal or the external hollow column which adjusted most to the change in temperature, but it’s fairly clear that both parts did not adjust in unison.

 What happens in our bodies when different stresses call for change, even force changes on us that we can’t healthily accommodate?

 For instance, something shocking happens, like being fired in a downsizing you feared; or, the person you love says they’re having second thoughts and a chill races through your body; or, for months you’ve made yourself perform some duty, despite it wearing you out, then you’re hit with an additional demand.
 In stressful situations such as these your body may experience abrupt, unrelenting changes to your body temperature: you start shivering, to muscle tension: you become stiff with anxiety, to heart rate, etc.

 These are critical moments.
 If you have someone to give you warm tea and words of comfort, or genuine hugs, then everything may synchronize as you recover, no major damage done.

 But if you’ve been pushing yourself to your limits and have no resilience left, nor anyone to hug and encourage you, then you may throw your back out, get sciatica, or suffer any number of pain related health issues.